nodana/phoenixd-js/README.md

 ### Close Event

-Fired when a connection to your node's websocket ends.
+Fired when a connection to your node's websocket closes.

 ### Error Event